 How to Communicate Bad News to Customers

 When I worked at Samsung, I had to call Walmart and tell them a huge shipment was going to be late.
 Fun, huh?
-I actually had to make that kind of call all the time, because, let’s face it, shit happens (and it happens by the ton for a huge global business like I was running).
+I actually had to make that kind of call all the time, because, let’s face it, bad stuff happens (and it happens by the ton for a huge global business like I was running).
 So I want to share five secrets to communicate bad news in the best possible way.

 - Something bad happened externally (delay from a subcontractor, price increase from a supplier, natural disaster, etc.)